Grenadiers (fish)

 As with many deep-living fish, the lateral line system in grenadiers is well-developed; it is further aided by numerous chemoreceptors located on the head and lips and chemosensory barbels underneath the chin.
 Benthic species have swim bladders with unique muscles attached to them.
 The animals are thought to use these muscles to "strum" their bladders and produce sound, possibly playing a role in courtship and mate location.
 Light-producing organs, photophores, are present in some species; they are located in the middle of the abdomen, just before the anus and underneath the skin.

 Grenadiers have been recorded from depths of about 200 to 7000 m, and are among the most common benthic fish of the deep (however, two genera are known to prefer the midwater).
 They may be solitary or may form large schools, as with the roundnose grenadiers.
 The benthic species are attracted to structural oases, such as hydrothermal vents, cold seeps, and shipwrecks.
-They are thought to be generalists, feeding on smaller fish, pelagic crustaceans such as shrimp, amphipods, cumaceans, and less often cephalopods and lanternfish.
+They are thought to be generalists, feeding on smaller fish, pelagic crustaceans, such as shrimp, amphipods, cumaceans, and less often cephalopods and lanternfish.
 As well as being important apex predators in the benthic habitat, some species are also notable as scavengers.

 As few rattail larvae have been recovered, little is known of their life histories.
 They are known to produce a large number (over 100,000) of tiny (1–2 mm in diameter) eggs made buoyant by lipid droplets.
 The eggs are presumed to float up to the thermocline (the interface between warmer surface waters and cold, deeper waters) where they develop.
 The juveniles remain in shallower waters, gradually migrating to greater depths with age.

 Spawning may or may not be tied to the seasons, depending on the species.
 At least one species, Coryphaenoides armatus, is thought to be semelparous; that is, the adults die after spawning.
 Nonsemelparous species may live to 56 years or more.
 The macrourins, in general, are thought to have low resilience; commercially exploited species may be overfished and this could soon lead to a collapse of their fisheries.

 Genera

-Currently 28 extant genera in this subfamily are recognized:
+Currently 28 extant genera in this family are recognized: